Production Budget Definition

-- Every person in the organization have different mindsets and different way of thinking, so it is possible that the different persons in the company have different opinions related to the production budget.
-In that case, it is possible that all of the employees of the organization might not be willing to accept this budget which is prepared by top-level management of the company.
+- Every person in the organization have different mindsets and different way of thinking, so the different persons in the company may have different opinions related to the production budget.
+In that case, employees of the organization might not be willing to accept this budget, which is prepared by top-level management of the company.

 - For the company which started it working recently and does not have past data and experience, it becomes very difficult to estimate the figures for the production budget.